 Instead of rooting righteousness in how we behave toward God, how perfect or pious or saint-like we might appear, Jesus defines righteousness as how we behave towards others.
 He looks at the crowds who have come to hear him preach and see him heal, and he gathers his disciples close to him and says: You are going to be tasked with the proclamation of love.

 Not just the kind of love you can box up with candy hearts and milk chocolate kisses.
 Not just the kind of love that writes grand poetry and brings home flowers on special days.
 It’s a much more challenging kind of love — the kind that forces us to let go of ourselves and open our hands to others.

-The kind of hard and messy love that leads to mercy and compassion.
+The kind of love that leads to mercy and compassion.
 Love that recognizes when you are in power, like the men of the 1st century who could cast aside their wife for any slight they decided on.
 Recognizing that you have the chance to ruin someone’s life or to save it — to take the easy advantage or to remember that you are dealing with someone who is, just as much as you are, a beloved child of God.

 This is life.
 This is what God begs us to choose, in Deuteronomy chapter 30: Keep my commandments.
 Live.
 Really live.
 The people of Israel have wandered in the desert for forty years and now stand on the banks of the Jordan about to pass into the promised land, and God says: I have set before you life and death, blessings and curses.
 Choose life.
 Choose love.
 Choose to love me with all your heart and soul and mind and strength, and choose to love your neighbor as yourself.